0

 Building Relationships

-“I kept my camera out of sight in a plastic carrier bag in order to lessen my impact when walking around the estate.
+“I kept my camera out of sight in a plastic carrier bag to lessen my impact when walking around the estate.
 Talking to people, looking for introductions and visiting the various facilities helped residents become familiar with my purpose.”

 Photo © Bill Stephenson, all rights reserved.